 Here’s the lowdown:

-• Does your home need an energy upgrade?
+- Does your home need an energy upgrade?
 ECO4 prioritizes properties with an Energy Performance Certificate (EPC) rating of D or lower.
 This means your home might lose a lot of heat, making it a prime candidate for a more efficient system.

-Considering an Air Source Heat Pump?
+Considering an Air Source Heating Pump?

 If you’re looking for an energy-efficient and sustainable way to heat and cool your home, an air-source heat pump is a compelling option.
 Weigh the air source heat pump cost against the potential savings on your energy bills and consider ECO4 grants that might be available in the overall UK.
 While there are some air source heat pump disadvantages, the long-term benefits often outweigh them.